Form: An open, casual shrub.

 Leaf retention: Evergreen but drought and cold deciduous.

 Mature Size: 5-6' high and wide.

 Fruit: Flat, light brown seed pods with bean-like seeds.
-Seed pods snap open
+The seed pods snap open unpredictably,

 Leaves: Tiny, green leaflets.

 Wildlife: Attracts bees, butterflies, and hummingbirds.
 A caterpillar food plant for various blue